yangtony1999/yangtony1999.github.io/_pages/about.md

 Experience
 ======
-I served as the student representative in the student-staff liaison committee (SSLC) from 2022 to 2024.
+I served as the student representative in the student-staff liaison committee (SSLC) at the Department of Engineering, King's College London, from 2022 to 2024.